madgen/madgen.github.io/posts/Fur-Rebecca.markdown

   - [_Gin, Sex, Malaria, and the Hunt for Academic Prestige_](https://www.chronicle.com/interactives/20190724-king-mead?utm_source=at&utm_medium=en&cid=at&fbclid=IwAR2HjTg3nc1J0J6a1n_snTYc8LUmO0hT4Ke6WUCLo0XAe0TU78zcu6s-mgg) by Charles King.
-Not the greatest piece of writing or the content, but some interesting insights about our nature and that of our context.
+Not the greatest piece of writing or the content, but some interesting insights about our nature and our surroundings.

 ### 10th of July, 2019